-- 1. Solve problems involving scale drawings of geometric figures, including computing actual lengths and areas from a scale drawing and reproducing a scale drawing at a different scale. - I can reproduce a geometric figure using a different scale. - I can compute actual lengths and areas from a scale drawing. - 2.
-Draw (freehand, with ruler and protractor, and with technology) geometric shapes with given conditions.
-Focus on constructing triangles from three measures of angles or sides, noticing when the conditions determine a unique triangle, more than one triangle, or no triangle. - I can construct triangles using a variety of tools, given side and/or angle measurements. - I can classify unique triangles by their side and/or angle measurements.
-For example, isosceles, equilateral, scalene, obtuse, right, or acute. - 3.
+- 1. Solve problems involving scale drawings of geometric figures, including computing actual lengths and areas from a scale drawing and reproducing a scale drawing at a different scale. - I can reproduce a geometric figure using a different scale including computing actual lengths and areas.

+- 2. Draw (freehand, with ruler and protractor, and with technology) geometric shapes with given conditions.
+Focus on constructing triangles from three measures of angles or sides, noticing when the conditions determine a unique triangle, more than one triangle, or no triangle. - I can construct triangles using a variety of tools, given side and/or angle measurements. - I can classify unique triangles by their side and/or angle measurements, and notice when conditions determine a unique triangle, more than one triangle, or no triangle. - 3.
 Describe the two-dimensional figures that result from slicing three-dimensional figures, as in plane sections of right rectangular prisms and right rectangular pyramids. - I can identify the polygon that results from a plane that cuts parallel or perpendicular to the base of a solid.